Impact of Music Improvisation Training on Cognitive Function in Older Adults

 National Institutes of Health ToolBox Self-Efficacy

 The NIH Toolbox Self-Efficacy Scale is a 10-item self-reported measure that assesses belief in one's capacity to manage and have control over meaningful events in life.
-Scores for each item range from 1 to 5 (never to very often).
+Scores for each item range from 1 to 5 (never to very often) with scores ranging from 10-50.
 Higher scores indicate higher self-efficacy.

 Five Facets of Mindfulness